MicrosoftDocs/dynamics-365-project-operations/articles/prod-exp/expense-itemization.md

 ## Itemization grid

-If an expense category has subcategories, then these expenses can be itemized.
+If an expense category has subcategories or different components that make up that expense, then it can be itemized.
 To itemize an expense, select the expense line in the expense report, and in the **Expense details** pane, select **Actions** > **Itemize**.
 The **Itemization** slider reveals a grid with fields.
 The following table provides an example of each field in the grid and how the field is rendered in the expense report.

 |     Field          |     Description                                                                                  |     Examples             |
 |--------------------|--------------------------------------------------------------------------------------------------|--------------------------|